 - 1. Your full name (including middle initial as well as Jr., Sr., II, III, etc.);

 - 2. Social Security number;

 - 3. Date of birth;

 - 4. Complete address;

 - 5. Prior addresses;

-- 6. Proof(s) of identification (state driver's license or ID card, military identification, birth certificate, etc.);
+- 6. Proof(s) of identification (state driver's license or ID card, military identification, birth certificate, etc.); and

 - 7. If you are a victim of identity theft, a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft.

-There were Rhode Island residents impacted by this incident.
+Approximately one hundred and fifteen (115) Rhode Island residents were impacted by this incident.